After6Services/mt-plugin-pqmanager/README.md

 # Usage

+The Publish Queue Manager provides an at-a-glance review of the contents of the Publish Queue by adding a "PQ Jobs" menu to Movable Type.
+Information provided:

+* A highlighted count of the number of publishing-related jobs in the queue.
+* How old the most recent publish job was added.
+* How long ago the oldest publish job was added.
+* A quick look at any non-publishing workers in the queue.

+Click any of these many options to get to the full Publish Queue listing screen.

-To view and manage your queue, visit the Tools > Publish Queue Jobs menu option that is accessible from the System Dashboard (Manage > Publish Queue Jobs in MT4).
-In MT4, Publish Queue Jobs can also be found in the System Overview menu in the upper-right of the screen.
+(MT4 users: find Manage > Publish Queue Jobs in the System Dashboard, or Publish Queue Jobs in the System Overview menu in the upper-right of the screen.)

 A spinning icon displayed next to the Priority column indicates that job is currently being processed.